Cyprus defends reputation on Russia money laundering

 "The investigation [into the Russian case] on the part of Cypriot authorities is open and ongoing" and "cooperation with French authorities ... is underway without any problems," it said.

-Cyprus spoke out after a British MP said Moneyval should cut its rating from "largely compliant" to "non compliant".
+It spoke out after a British MP said Moneyval should cut Cyprus' rating from "largely compliant" to "non compliant".

 The MP, Ian Austin, from the opposition Labour Party, urged the British treasury to recommend the step.